island-is/island.is/libs/service-portal/licenses/README.md

 This modal displays various licenses.

-To run this modal you must have x-road services running.
+To run this modal, you must have X-Road services running.

 ```bash
 sh ./scripts/run-xroad-proxy.sh